thyssemb/mihotel-technical-test/README.md

   Developed using **Spring Boot** (Java 17).
   Provides RESTful endpoints for CRUD operations on the data.
   Includes OpenAPI/Swagger documentation for easy API exploration.
+  Inclues Spring Security to configure authentication and authorization with a JWT.

 ---